ykpon/facepunch-blacklist/README.md

 # facepunch-blacklist
-Check server are banned in facepunch master-server
+Check server are banned in facepunch master-server with notification about new IPs to Telegram channel.